pulumi/workshops/aws-getting-started-cicd/README.md

 #### 2. Use a template

-We're going to use a Pulumi template to generate our program's scaffolding.
+You will use a Pulumi template to generate your program's scaffolding.

 ✅ Run the following command in your terminal